-So, is the Brewstation system better than the tradition carafe system?
+So, is the Brewstation system better than the traditional carafe system?
 Well, it certainly has its advantages.

 Firstly, the unit boasts a slim design, which means it can fit into smaller spaces than the average drip coffee maker.
 Secondly, there are fewer parts to worry about, so no more accidentally smashing your glass carafe or burning your fingers on the hotplate.

 It’s worth pointing out that the Brewstation is fitted with quite a short electric cord.
-This is safety feature to minimize the risk of tangles and trips.
-While this may be frustrating for some users, it shouldn’t be a deal breaker as you can use an approved extension cord.
+This is a safety feature to minimize the risk of tangles and trips.
+While this may be frustrating for some users, it shouldn’t be a deal-breaker as you can use an approved extension cord.

 Cleaning the unit requires running a pint of vinegar through the brew cycle and flushing it out with water.
 This is pretty straightforward, if a little time consuming, as you need run two or three brew cycles with clean water, letting the unit cool between each one.

 The manufacturer recommends cleaning the Brewstation on a monthly basis (weekly in hard water areas).
 The machine will let you know when it needs attention by flashing up ‘CLEAN’ on the control panel.
 This will happen after 30 brew cycles or when the internal sensor picks up any residue buildup.
 The unit should also be cleaned before the first use.